Mechanical Advantage Calculator: Calculate Force Multiplication Ratio

 Copy the code below to embed this calculator on your website

-Understanding Mechanical Advantage: Essential for Simple Machines
+Understanding Mechanical Advantage in Simple Machines

-How to Use Our Mechanical Advantage Calculator
+How to Use This Calculator

 The Mechanical Advantage Formula Explained